Posted by McElroy Metal ● Nov 7, 2024 8:00 AM

 There are two main approaches when using metal to retrofit an existing low slope or flat roof: a compact retrofit system or a frame-up retrofit system.

-A compact retrofit system works well for situations with a consistent minimum of ¼” per foot slope built into the structure and an external gutter.
+A recover system works well for situations with a consistent minimum of ¼” per foot slope built into the structure and an external gutter.

 This approach keeps the existing building slope the same and adds only a minimal amount of additional height or framing.

-As the photo above illustrates, the new roof installs directly over the existing roof and attaches to the original deck or structure.
+As the photo above illustrates, the new roof is installed directly over the existing roof and attaches to the original deck or structure.
 Consequently, this can be the most cost-effective retrofit approach when conditions allow.

-Another benefit of compact retrofit systems is that they are typically exempt from current energy code standards, which require a certain amount of insulation on all new construction and ‘remove and replace’ roofing projects.
+Another benefit of recover systems is that they are typically exempt from current energy code standards, which require a certain amount of insulation on all new construction and ‘remove and replace’ roofing projects.

 As the name implies, a remove-and-replace project means removing the original roofing material from the roof deck and installing the new roofing material.
-Since a compact retrofit system installs directly over the original roofing material, adding additional insulation becomes an owner's decision instead of a building code mandate.
+Since a recovery system is installed directly over the original roofing material, adding additional insulation becomes the owner's decision instead of a building code mandate.

 Frame Up Flat Roof Retrofit System